xlab-uiuc/ctest4j/write_and_run_ctest.md

-# Write and Run Configuration Test with CTest Runner
+# Write and Run Configuration Test with CTest4j

 ## Write Configuration Test
 The following example provides a glimpse at the minimum requirements for writing a configuration test in JUnit4 with CTest Runner.